Skip to main content

 Biographical/Historical Note

-Oscar Roy Ashley taught English at the Baylor School for Boys in Chattanooga, TN when he was drafted for service in 1942 at the age of 35.
+Oscar Roy Ashley taught English at the Baylor School for Boys in Chattanooga, Tennessee, when he was drafted for service in 1942 at the age of 35.
 He was sent to Camp Lee to complete his quartermaster training.
 After becoming an instructor for the quartermaster school, Ashley entered O.C.S. training in 1943, where he became a second lieutenant in the Quartermaster Corp.
 He was assigned to work as quartermaster for the Air Force and served in both the 8th and 9th Army Air Corps and was eventually promoted to the rank of first lieutenant.
-Oscar was stationed in Europe, and spent the majority of the war in England and Ireland, then later traveled throughout the European Theater.
+Ashley was stationed in Europe and spent the majority of the war in England and Ireland, then later traveled throughout the European Theater.
 During his enlistment, he corresponded regularly with his mother and gave detailed descriptions of his training, daily life, and duties.

 Arrangement

 2. Series II.
-Personal Papers, undated
+Personal Papers

 3. Series III.
-Military Documents, 1942 September 23 -1946 July, undated
+Military Documents

 4. Series IV.
-World War II Memorbilia, 1939-1946, 1981
+World War II Memorabilia

-5. Series V. Scrapbooks and a Photo Album, circa 1942-1946
+5. Series V. Scrapbooks

 Previous Citation